 What should I avoid while taking maraviroc?

 Do not take an herbal supplement containing St. John's wort.

 Avoid driving or hazardous activity until you know how maraviroc will affect you.
 Your reactions could be impaired.

 Using this medicine may not prevent your disease from spreading.
 Do not have unprotected sex or share razors or toothbrushes.
 Talk with your doctor about safe ways to prevent HIV transmission during sex.
 Sharing drug or medicine needles is never safe, even for a healthy person.

 What other drugs will affect maraviroc?

-Many drugs can interact with maraviroc.
+Many drugs can affect maraviroc.
+This includes prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed here.
-Tell your doctor about all your medications and any you start or stop using during treatment with maraviroc, especially:
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about maraviroc

 - Check interactions

 - Drug class: chemokine receptor antagonist